Lucas-zz/Cineflex/README.md

   - Lists lots of sessions to the choosen movie
   - Show up a grid of available seats
     - Enables the user to choose their seats and also input their name and CPF
-  - And shows the receipt with all the useful informatin about the user and movie sesson
+  - Shows the receipt with all the useful informatin about the user and movie sesson
+  - Also, enables the user to navigate to past pages with a left arrow button located at the page's top right
+  - And, on the final receipt page, it's possible to go back to the home page

 ## Technologies

 The following tools and libs wewe used in the construction of the project: <br>

 <p>
   <img style='margin: 5px' src='https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E'>
   <img style='margin: 5px' src='https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white'>